tmplxz/carelabels/README.md

 - replace line 873  (`EXTINF = ext_lib.external(itype,vtype)`) with `EXTINF = ext_lib.external(self.itype,self.vtype)`
 - replace line 2251 (`EXTINF = ext_lib.external(itype,vtype)`) with `EXTINF = ext_lib.external(switch_type(itype), switch_type(vtype))`

-You can download our synthetic data from <https://www.dropbox.com/sh/bcawvws67uy0v9s/AADF2TP6SVDEVeUahSUidvwVa?dl=0>, the directory with the unpacked data (`.pkl` files) has to be passed to the software.
+You can download our synthetic data from <https://www.dropbox.com/sh/bcawvws67uy0v9s/AADF2TP6SVDEVeUahSUidvwVa?dl=0>, the directory with the data (`.pkl` files) has to be passed to the software via `--scaling-data`.

 ## Software Usage
 The verification suite can be run via the `main.py`, it creates a whole bunch of logfiles, and finally aggregates them into the care label.